- Official Administrative Law Student Listservs

-Law School listservs are used by Law School administration to inform students of official Law School events, requirements, deadlines and so on.
+Official Law School listservs are used to inform students of official Law School events, requirements, deadlines and so on.
 The official listservs do not accept direct postings from students.
 Students cannot unsubscribe to the official listservs.
 UGA policy requires each student to regularly read messages in one's personal UGA email account.

-See the Georgia Law Mailroom for complete listing of official Georgia Law student listservs.
-Student requests to post specific text to a faculty and/or staff listserv should be sent to a law school senior administrator.
+Student requests to post specific text to a faculty and/or staff listserv should be sent to Casey Anne Graham, Associate Director of Student Affairs.

 These listservs will only accept a message posted from an enrolled law student's < @uga.edu > account (if message comes from, say, < email@example.com > the system has no way to verify you as an authorized poster).

-Student posters must be fully aware of all rules governing the use of the listservs, as follows:
+Student posters must evidence awareness of all rules governing the use of the listservs, as follows:

 LAWORG-ANNOUNCE messages must relate to one of the following categories: